David Hare (playwright): 2020s

+In 2020, Hare contracted COVID-19, an experience reflected in his monologue Beat the Devil, with Ralph Fiennes in the starring role.

+During October 2020, with the world in lockdown, his second full-length limited series, Roadkill, premiered on BBC One.
+The Guardians film and television critic, Lucy Mangan, gave it four stars, describing it as a, '...reminder – as if we needed one – that political ambition is rarely pure.'
+It starred Hugh Laurie as Peter Laurence: an ambitious, clever, charismatic Conservative politician who has multiple sorts of pressures: from his wife to his children, to a comb arriving in the mail, his boss the Prime Minister and his advisor Duncan Knock.
+However, as Mangan mentions in her review, despite it being '...set in an alternative universe where neither Brexit nor the pandemic dominate each character’s every thought gives this unspooling tale of greed, weakness and corruption a generic or pleasingly retro mood, depending on your take.'
+It was broadcast to a generally positive reception.

+In 2021, Hare published a collection of essays and poems entitled, 'We Travelled'.
+It is a mix of published essays, such as his Guardian article on his ideal theatre, the Archbishop of Canterbury, the rapist Jimmy Savile, and early 2020s Conservatism among many more.

-In 2020, he contracted COVID-19, an experience reflected in his monologue Beat the Devil with Ralph Fiennes in the starring role.
-In 2022, he wrote, Straight Line Crazy.
-The play is set in the 1920s through the 1960s in New York City and centres around the life of Robert Moses portrayed by Fiennes.
+In 2022, Hare wrote, Straight Line Crazy.
+The play is set in the 1920s through the 1960s in New York City and centres on the life of Robert Moses, portrayed by Fiennes.
 Fiennes stars as Moses, once a powerful man in New York and the "master builder" of infrastructure from new parks, bridges and expressways.
 During his working life, he served on the New York State Council of Parks and was the New York Secretary of State.
 The play premiered at the Bridge Theatre in London in March 2022.
 The play transferred to the New York stage with Fiennes at The Shed in October 2022.